 What is a Research Panel?

-With panel research, this established group of survey responders are typically prescreened through preliminary data provided to the organizers.
-This data includes the answers to questions on basic household demographics, income levels, and other personal information to streamline the selection process for particular research panels or surveys.
+With panel research, this established group of survey responders is typically prescreened through preliminary data provided to the organizers.
+This data includes answers to questions on basic household demographics, income levels, and other personal information to streamline the selection process for particular research panels or surveys.
 For example, a group of survey respondents selected for a car manufacturer may eliminate those who do not already own a car or who do not like to drive.

 Through these efficiencies, panel research makes the process of obtaining consumer data faster and more affordable for companies.
 It also means increased responses to online market research efforts when compared to forming a panel from scratch for one-time or sporadic consumer research.
 One thing that you need to keep in mind is that panels are different from one another.